sozu-proxy/sozu/doc/lifetime_of_a_session.md

 ## Accepting a connection

-Sozu uses TCP listener sockets to get new connections.
+Sōzu uses TCP listener sockets to get new connections.
 It will typically listen on ports 80 (HTTP) and 443 (HTTPS), but could have other ports for TCP proxying, or even HTTP/HTTPS proxys on other ports.

-For each frontend, Sozu:
+For each frontend, Sōzu:

 1. generate a new Token *token*
 2. uses mio to register a `TcpListener` as *token*